plblum/jivs/README.md

 	- `Error` – Error but continue evaluating the remaining validation rules.
 The default when `severity` is omitted.
 	- `Severe` – Error and do not evaluate any more validation rules for this ValueHost until the error is fixed.
 	- `Warning` – Want to give the user some direction, but not prevent saving the data.
 - `enabled` – A way to quickly disable the Validator.
-- `enablerConfig` and `enablerCreator` – The *Enabler* determines if the `Validator` is enabled, using a <a name="#conditions">`Condition`</a>.
-Often validation rules depend on other information for that.
-For example, you have a checkbox associated with a text box.
-Any validation rule on the text box isn’t used unless the checkbox is marked.
-You would assign a `Condition` to evaluate the value of the checkbox to the Enabler.
-    The enablerCreator property's function has this format:
-    ```ts
-    (requester: ValidatorConfig) => ICondition | null;
-    ```
+Alternatively use the WhenCondition to control the enabled state based on a condition.
+See <a href="#whencondition">Using the WhenCondition</a>.

 #### Example with inline error messages
 Now let’s add validators to our previous example using a Model with FirstName and LastName.